jfv492/VisuSpeak/02. Project Development/a. Testing/Front-end/visuspeak/README.md

 ## Additional Notes

 - Ensure the database connection details in your project in `server/db.js` match the credentials you use for your MySQL server.
+For Firebase configurations, ensure your `.env` file is set up correctly as mentioned above.
 - The React project might require additional setup or environment variables depending on its configuration.

 ## Support